Knoxville and Knox County

 When Tennessee became a state in 1796, Knoxville became the first state capital.

 The University of Tennessee

-"UT," as it is known in Tennessee, goes back further than you might realize.
-The school traces its origins to
+"UT," as it is known in Tennessee, traces its origins to

 College, which was founded in

-Knoxville way back in 1794.
-Now to put this in some context, only a year before that time the settlement of
+Knoxville in 1794.
+Only a year before that time, the settlement of

-Knoxville was attacked by Native Americans and 13 people were killed.
+Knoxville had been attacked by Native Americans and 13 people were killed.

 College wasn’t like most colleges today.
 There were very few students.
-There were, of course, no sports teams.
+There were no sports teams.
 Like most colleges of that day, it taught the so-called “classics” – subjects like Latin, Greek, logic, and philosophy.

 The University of Tennessee flag